ABOUT OUR SCHOOL

 Caroline attended Indiana University’s Jacobs School of Music on scholarship, studying under many notable instructors including distinguished ballerina Violette Verdy.
 She left Indiana University after her junior year of college to join Kansas City Ballet and completed her degree while dancing professionally, receiving a Bachelor of Science in Ballet Performance in 2014.

 Caroline is certified in Marie Walton-Mahon’s Progressing Ballet Technique and has studied under Lisa Howell, owner of The Ballet Blog, for her Level 1 Teacher Training and her Level 2 Pointe Intensive, Flexibility Intensive, and Training Turnout in Tiny Dancers Intensive.
 Caroline has attended Central Pennsylvania Youth Ballet’s Teacher Workshop studying and learning Marcia Dale Weary’s syllabus and teaching method.
 She is a member of the International Association of Dance Medicine and Science and a Trainee of the Progressive Pointe Method Fitter Training.
-Caroline is looking forward to finishing her certification for Ellové soon.
-Until then, she is enjoying practice-teaching.
+Caroline is looking forward to finishing her training and moving on to the Pointe Shoe Fitter Certification Course.

 Caroline is active in her church and enjoys spending time with her family and traveling, when not in the studio.
 She has many wonderful friends from her years dancing with Kansas City Ballet and with Romanian National Ballet and looks forward to returning to Europe someday to visit them.